-22. HONOUR-BASED VIOLENCE
+23. HONOUR-BASED VIOLENCE

-- 22.1.
+- 23.1.
 'Honour-based' violence (HBV) encompasses crimes which have been committed to protect or defend the honour of the family and/or the community, including Female Genital Mutilation (FGM), forced marriage, and practices such as breast ironing.
-All forms of HBV are abuse. - 22.2.
+All forms of HBV are abuse. - 23.2.
 FGM is the collective name given to a range of procedures involving the partial or total removal of external female genitalia for non-medical reasons.
 In England, Wales and Northern Ireland, the practice is a criminal offence under the Female Genital Mutilation Act 2003.
-The practice can cause intense pain and distress and long-term health consequences, including difficulties in childbirth. - 22.3.
+The practice can cause intense pain and distress and long-term health consequences, including difficulties in childbirth. - 23.3.
 FGM is carried out on girls of any age, from young babies to older teenagers and adult women, so school staff are trained to be aware of risk indicators.
-Many such procedures are carried out abroad and staff should be particularly alert to suspicions or concerns expressed by female pupil about going on a long holiday during the summer vacation period. - 22.4.
+Many such procedures are carried out abroad and staff should be particularly alert to suspicions or concerns expressed by female pupil about going on a long holiday during the summer vacation period. - 23.4.
+Whilst all staff should speak to the DSL (or deputy) with regard to any concerns about FGM, there is a specific legal duty on teachers to do so.
+If a teacher, in the course of their work in the profession, discovers that an act of FGM appears to have been carried out on a girl under the age of 18, the teacher must report this to the police.
+The Home Office provides guidance on the same Mandatory Report of Female Genital Mutilation procedural information.
+A summary of the guidance is attached at Appendix Four. - 23.5.
 A forced marriage is a marriage in which a female (and sometimes a male) does not consent to the marriage but is forced into it.
 Coercion may include physical, psychological, financial, sexual and emotional pressure.
 It may also involve physical or sexual violence and abuse.
-In England and Wales the practice is a criminal offence under the Anti-Social Behaviour, Crime and Policing Act 2014. - 22.5.
+In England and Wales the practice is a criminal offence under the Anti-Social Behaviour, Crime and Policing Act 2014.

+- 23.6.
 A forced marriage is not the same as an arranged marriage.
-In an arranged marriage, which is common in several cultures, the families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - 22.6.
+In an arranged marriage, which is common in several cultures, the families of both spouses take a leading role in arranging the marriage but the choice of whether or not to accept the arrangement remains with the prospective spouses. - 23.7.
 Children may be married at a very young age, and well below the age of consent in England.
 School staff receive training and should be particularly alert to suspicions or concerns raised by a pupil about being taken abroad and not be allowed to return to England.

-23. RADICALISATION AND EXTREMISM
+24. RADICALISATION AND EXTREMISM

-- 23.1.
-The government defines extremism as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - 23.2.
+- 24.1.
+The government defines extremism as vocal or active opposition to fundamental British values, including democracy, the rule of law, individual liberty and mutual respect and tolerance of different faiths and beliefs. - 24.2.
 Some children are at risk of being radicalised: adopting beliefs and engaging in activities which are harmful, criminal or dangerous.
-Islamic extremism is

-- the most widely publicised form and schools should also remain alert to the risk of radicalisation into white supremacy extremism. - 23.3.
-Trust staff receive training to help to identify signs of extremism.
+Islamic extremism is the most widely publicised form and schools should also remain alert to the risk of radicalisation into white supremacy extremism. - 24.3.
+School staff receive training to help to identify signs of extremism.
 Opportunities are provided in the curriculum to enable pupils to discuss issues of religion, ethnicity and culture and the school follows the DfE advice Promoting fundamental British Values as part of SMCS (spiritual, moral, social and cultural education) in Schools (2014).

-24. Private fostering arrangements
+25. Private fostering arrangements